Wesenheit/pdm-hpc/README.md

       OK: pinning torch==2.9.0
 ```
 we will get `torch` version saved in `pdm.lock` so we can use it to reproduce results out of cluster.
-Obviously this does not provide any quaranties that it will be compatible (for example, our program might depend on mpi
+Obviously this does not provide any guaranties that it will be compatible (for example, our program might depend on mpi
 support in pytorch that is only configured on the hpc cluster).

+> [!NOTE]
+> Current support covers only lock creation, no runtime guaranties are supported
+  in the current version.